Boof2015/astra/README.md

 ## Equalizer

-A fully parametric EQ with up to 10 bands, a live frequency response graph with spectrum overlay, and built-in presets.
+Up to 10 fully parametric bands, a live frequency response graph with spectrum overlay, and built-in presets.
 Save your own, or import AutoEQ headphone calibration profiles directly.

 ![Astra equalizer](assets/EQ.png)

 ## Library

 Point Astra at your music folders and it handles metadata extraction, album artwork, and a searchable library you can browse by artist, album, or track.
+Reads ID3v2.4 and Vorbis Comments, parses multiartist tags properly, supports custom artist images, and scans `.lrc` files by filename.
 Favorites and recently played are tracked automatically, and the built-in metadata editor lets you fix tags without leaving the player.
-A Quick Launch shortcut gets you anywhere without touching the mouse.
+A Quick Launch palette and full keyboard shortcuts get you anywhere without touching the mouse.

 ## Audio Settings

-Output device selection, loudness normalization, per-channel remapping for multichannel setups, and delay calibration for wireless or Bluetooth speakers.
+Output device selection, loudness normalization with ReplayGain support, per-channel remapping for multichannel setups, and delay calibration for wireless or Bluetooth speakers.

 ## Interface

+The seek bar renders the actual waveform of the current track.
 Fullscreen mode shows album art with an ambient spectrum backdrop.

 ![Astra fullscreen mode](assets/Fullscreen.png)